ibernal1815/windows-internals-lab/README.md

-# Windows Internals Sysinternals Lab
+# windows-internals-lab

-This repository documents a structured Windows internals investigation project using Microsoft Sysinternals tools and Sysmon.
+A structured Windows internals investigation project using Microsoft Sysinternals tools and Sysmon.
 The goal is to build practical skill in observing and explaining Windows behavior at the process, memory, registry, file system, security, and network layers.

-All work is performed in a controlled lab environment.
-The focus is troubleshooting and system understanding, not malware research or offensive activity.
+## Background / Why I Built This

+You can read about how Windows handles processes, tokens, and services all day.
+At some point you have to actually watch it happen.
+I built this lab to get comfortable with Sysinternals as a primary investigation toolkit and to understand what normal Windows behavior looks like before trying to identify what is abnormal.

+Everything here is focused on system understanding and observation.
+The same skills that make you good at this make you better at spotting malicious activity because you know what legitimate behavior looks like first.

-## What this project covers
+## What This Covers

-1. Process behavior and parent child relationships
+1. Process behavior and parent-child relationships
 2. Application startup activity across files, registry, and DLL loading
 3. Windows services, service identity, and access boundaries
 4. Persistence mechanisms used in normal Windows operations